-A survey of the development of ancient, medieval and early civilizations is traced, emphasizing the contributions of Western civilization through the Thirty Year War, 1618-1648 as well as highlights of African, Far Eastern and Middle eastern societies.
-Mega themes and issues, such as economic impacts, the Reformation, the beginnings of modern state systems and other key intellectual and social elements are explored.
+A survey of ancient, medieval and early civilizations is traced, emphasizing the contributions of Western civilization as well as highlights of African, Far Eastern and Middle Eastern societies through 1500.
+Mega themes such as political, social, and economic impacts, religious expressions, the beginnings of modern state systems and other key intellectual and cultural developments are explored.